Can I Put Mousse In My Hair After A Perm?

 Finger Comb

-Working in the product with the fingers can provide an effortless finish.
+Working on the product with the fingers can provide an effortless finish.

 Air Dry/Blow-Dry